Skip to content

 Introduction

 Profilers use a wide variety of techniques to collect data, including hardware interrupts, code instrumentation, instruction set simulation, operating system hooks, and performance counters.
-Profilers are used in the performance engineering process.
+Profilers are commonly used in the performance engineering process.

-Example of output reported by the trac tool:
+An example of output reported by the trac tool:

 SIZE_NP = 10000